mecjack/csv-sorter/README.md

 };

 csv.sort(config, (result, err)=>{
-    //use your sorted Result.csv file for whatever...
+    if(err) throw err;
-});
+    //your sorted Result.csv file was successfully saved... console.log(result); //also ready is your array of sorted records for further manipulation });

 ```